Sage-Bionetworks/Ferte-et-al-Review/README.md

-Ferté et al. J Clin Oncol. submission
+Ferté et al. Clin Cancer Res submission
 ================

 This repository houses the version controlled code used in Ferté et al., submitted to Journal of Clinical Oncology.